-The free displacement frequency response of a tooth was measured by sweeping a sinusoidal input signal, which was amplified by the HV257, between 30 Hz to 2000 Hz and by measuring the resulting deflection.
-The results, see Fig. 12, show that system bandwidth is larger than 250 Hz.
-The actuator resonates at about 1.5 kHz when $l_2=10$ mm, and at 1750 Hz when $l_2=7.5$ mm.
-Since the bandwidth of the HV257 op. amp. channels is 4 KHz, the artifacts caused by the HV257 in the bode plot are negligible.
+The free displacement frequency response of a tooth was measured by sweeping a sinusoidal input signal, which was amplified by the Hv257, between

+30 Hz to 2000 Hz and by measuring the resulting deflection using the optical setup described in Section 4.1.
+The results, see Fig. 12, show that the system bandwidth is larger than 250 Hz.
+The actuator resonates at about 1.5 kHz when $l_2 = 10$ mm, and at 1750 Hz when $l_2 = 7.5$ mm.
+Since the bandwidth of the HV257 operational amplifier channels is 4 kHz, the artifacts caused by the HV257 in the bode plot are negligible.
 In both cases, this frequency is far above the targeted operating range.
-The amplitude roll-off starting at about 250 Hz can be attributed to a combination of internal dissipation in the piezo-electric material and losses in the hinges, which are presently made of thermoplastic sheathes heat-shrunk around stiff ceramic rods.
+The amplitude roll-off starting at about 250 Hz can be attributed to a combination of internal dissipation in the piezoelectric material and losses in the hinges, which are presently made of thermoplastic sheathes heat-shrunk around stiff ceramic rods.
 Initial tests indicated that the high-Q resonance present at 1.5 kHz had a significant effect on the tactile transparency of the device, especially when the driving signal contains transients.
 It is therefore recommended to employ roll-off filters as in Fig. 10.